 The South Carolina Department of Education (SCDE) states that a school year consists of 180 days of instruction.
-In MCSD, students must be present for 31⁄2 hours of instruction for the instructional day to count as one of the 180 days required by the SCDE.
+Schools may count students present only when they are actually at school, on medical homebound instruction, or are present at a school activity which is authorized by the school.
+In MCSD, primary and elementary students must be present for 31⁄2 hours of instruction for the instructional day to count as one of the 180 days required by the SCDE.